Asabeneh/30-Days-Of-Python/README.md

 6. [Complete day index](DAY_INDEX.md) — jump directly to any of the 120 lessons.
 7. [LeetCode guide](LEETCODE_GUIDE.md) — build problem-solving fluency without confusing puzzles with security engineering.
 8. [Resources](RESOURCES.md) — use official documentation and authorized training labs effectively.
+9. [Video resources](VIDEO_RESOURCES.md) — use inline and optional YouTube segments with exact timestamps.

 ## The daily learning loop

 Every day follows the same evidence-based loop.
 Read the prerequisites and outcomes.
 Run the starter without changing it.
 Trace what happened.
 Change one small thing and predict the result before running again.
-Attempt the practice route from a blank file.
+If the lesson includes a video, watch only the timestamped segment after attempting the local example, then return to the written practice.
+Answer the numbered exercises from a blank file where the question asks you to write code.
 Use hints only after a real attempt, and solutions only to compare decisions.
 Run the checks.
 Explain the mental model aloud or in writing.
 Record one edge case, failure mode, or security trade-off.

 ## Course map